livewire/livewire/docs/quickstart.md

 Route::get('/counter', Counter::class);
 ```

-Now, our _counter_ component is assigned to the `/counter` route so that when a user visits the `/counter` endpoint in your application, this component will be rendered by the browser.
+Now, our _counter_ component is assigned to the `/counter` route, so that when a user visits the `/counter` endpoint in your application, this component will be rendered by the browser.

 ## Create a template layout